indmdev/Free-Telegram-Store-Bot/README.md

 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨
-# Note: Use this program only for legal purposes, InDMDev is not and will not be responsible for any illegal activity/activities you indulge use this program.
+# Note: Use this program only for legal purposes, InDMDev is not and will not be responsible for any illegal activity/activities you indulge in using this program.
 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨